Dr. Torgerson Discusses 3 Unusual Uses For Botox

 Botox injections are temporary and the results can typically last anywhere from 4 to 6 months.
 These intervals can vary based on the dosage amount and location of the injectable area.

-If you are looking for a safe and effective way to treat your condition with Botox injections, why not contact Dr. Torgerson’s Cosmetic Clinic to book your complimentary consultation?
+If you are looking for a safe and effective way to treat your condition with Botox injections, why not contact Dr. Torgerson’s Cosmetic Clinic to book your consultation?
 See if Botox injections are the solution for you!

 - Best Non-Invasive Anti-Aging Treatments